Skip to main content

 Match the tool to the job:

-- Building video search, moderation, or metadata extraction into your own application: use Twelve Labs or Google Cloud Video AI.
+• Adding video search, safety checks, or labels to your app: use Twelve Labs or Google Cloud Video AI.

 If your question depends on something only visible in the frame, a transcript-grounded workflow will not answer it.
 Reach for a multimodal or vision-based analyzer instead, and reserve Atlas for the video sources you need to question, cite, and verify.